-- LU-4.1 Establish conservation development guidelines, green infrastructure practices, and compact development. - LU-4.2 Encourage clustered development to protect open space, provide recreation amenities, minimize impervious surfaces, and reduce flooding. - LU-4.3 Develop standards in the Land Development Code and Stormwater Technical manuals for dense housing in new areas of growth and activity centers to preserve land for community and ecological benefit. - LU-4.4 Adopt standards for impervious cover limits for all of the city and extra-territorial jurisdiction to minimize flooding. - LU-4.5 Develop a Green Infrastructure Master Plan for the city and extra-territorial jurisdiction to integrate in with new land development, existing neighborhoods, and downtown to minimize flooding.
+- LU-4.1 Establish conservation development guidelines, green infrastructure practices, and compact development. - LU-4.2 Encourage clustered development to protect open space, provide recreation amenities, minimize impervious surfaces, and reduce flooding. - LU-4.3 Develop standards in the Land Development Code and Stormwater Technical manuals for dense housing in new areas of growth and activity centers to preserve land for community and ecological benefit. - LU-4.4 Adopt standards for impervious cover limits for all of the city and extra-territorial jurisdiction to minimize flooding, protect water quality, and preserve recharge of groundwater. - LU-4.5 Develop a Green Infrastructure Master Plan for the city and extra-territorial jurisdiction to integrate in with new land development, existing neighborhoods, and downtown to minimize flooding.

-- Share of households within a 15-minute walk, bike ride, vehicle trip, or transit trip of mixed-use neighborhood centers - Number of developments using conservation design, low-impact development, and green building practices - Surface water quality and pollutants (rivers, etc.) - Fiscal sustainability of city as growth occurs - Location of growth as it relates to the Preferred Scenario Map
+- Increase share of households within a 15-minute walk, bike ride, vehicle trip, or transit trip of mixed-use neighborhood centers - Increase number of developments using conservation design, low-impact development, and green building practices - Increase surface water quality treatment and decrease pollutants (rivers, etc.) - · Monitor fiscal sustainability of city as growth occurs - Approve location of growth as it relates to the Preferred Scenario Map